-Accommodations for 2023 In-School Digital AP Exams
+Accommodations for Digital AP Exams

-We’ve designed 2023 in-school digital AP Exams so all students can take them, including those with approved accommodations.
-As always, students may only use accommodations they've been approved for by the College Board Services for Students with Disabilities (SSD) office.
+We’ve designed digital AP Exams so all students can take them, including those with approved accommodations.
+As always, students may only use accommodations they’ve been approved for by the College Board Services for Students with Disabilities (SSD) office.

-Confirming or Waiving Accommodations for
+Confirming or Waiving Accommodations for Digital AP Exams

-In-School Digital AP Exams Versus Paper Exams
+Digital AP Exams Versus Paper Exams

 Many accommodations work the same way for digital exams as they do for paper exams.
 For example, students who are approved for extended time will receive a digital exam enabled with their approved amount of extended time per section/or part of the exam.

-Some accommodations differ for digital testing because of features available in the Bluebook™ testing app.
+Some accommodations differ for digital testing because of features available in the Bluebook testing app.
 For example, students approved for large-print test books won’t need separate exam materials.
 They can take the digital exam with an increased font size by zooming in to enlarge the content as needed.

 Students don’t need to submit new accommodations requests to use a digital alternative for an accommodation they’ve already received College Board approval for.
 For example, a student approved for a human reader doesn’t require additional/new approvals to test using a screen reader with a digital exam.
+However, if a student needs to take a digital exam using a human reader or human writer/scribe, their SSD coordinator must submit a request in SSD Online for this accommodation by January 24, 2025.

-Types of Accommodations for In-School Digital AP Exams
+Types of Accommodations for Digital AP Exams

-Review this list to learn how common testing accommodations will work for this year's digital AP Exams, including designated digital alternatives for accommodations.
-Options are also listed for students who may still require paper exams.
+Review this list to learn how common testing accommodations will work for this year’s digital AP Exams, including designated digital alternatives for accommodations.

 Extended Time